 San Antonio, Texas Stars and Stripes over San Antonio is the city’s largest and longest Fourth of July fireworks display.
 This family-friendly event is held downtown each year, celebrating those who are serving the US armed forces.
 Located at the Alamodome, the event will include a “kids zone,” as well as live music and plenty of food, too.
 Fireworks start bursting in air at 9:30 p.m. and are set to a patriotic medley of synchronized songs broadcasted on the local radio station Q101.9 FM.
 (Free admission for children and military families, and adults pay a nominal fee).

 Fort Lauderdale, Fla.
-What better place than to enjoy a fireworks display on a beach.
+What better place than to enjoy a fireworks display on a beach in Florida.
 Fort Lauderdale’s beachfront bash under the stars is the city’s specialty.
 In addition to fireworks, Fort Lauderdale’s Fourth of July spectacular also features music from exciting live bands, culinary specialties and games.
 This event also hosts a family “fun zone” all day long – from 12:30 p.m. to 9:30 p.m..
 The explosive rainbow of flashing color starts at 9 p.m. and is conveniently located near the main drag – off the intersection of A1A.

 Tonya Fitzpatrick, Esq. is a co-founder of World Footprints.
 A three-time TEDx presenter and international speaker, Tonya was appointed a Delegate to the United Nations Commission on the Status of Women (63rd Session).
 An almost “recovering attorney”, Tonya has found her purpose as a cultural connector.
 She loves spreading positive messages about the power of travel and the strength of the common humanity we share.
 Tonya holds a Masters Degree from the London School of Economics and memberships in the National Speakers Association, Society of American Travel Journalists, Women in Film and Video, Society of Professional Journalists and the North American Travel Journalist Association where she serves as a Board Member.
 Tonya enjoys a life full of adventure, dark chocolate and champagne with her husband and business partner, Ian, and their beloved cat, Irwin.